openaps/docs/docs/docs/Resources/troubleshooting.md

         <head><title>Document Moved</title></head>
 ```

-  This error usually comes up when you have pulled a file down from Nightscount that was an invalid file.
-Typcially you might see this when trying to pull down treatments.
+  This error usually comes up when you have pulled a file down from Nightscout that was an invalid file.
+Typically you might see this when trying to pull down treatments.
 Make sure that you have your HOST and API_KEY set correctly at the top of your cron, in your ~/.profile

 #### Could not parse carbratio_date when invoking profile report